 The bike race immediately follows the swim and competitors leave directly from the Kailua Pier transition area, heading up Palani Road, looping around to Makala Blvd and the Kuakini Hwy then racing along the closed Queen Ka’ahumanu Highway to Hawi on the northern tip of Hawaii and back.
 If you want to head up to the turnaround point you would want to take the upper Mamalahoa HWY 190 to Waimea, then take the 250 cut across that takes you over Kohala mountain into Hawi.

 The run starts from the Kailua Pier transition point and heads up Palani Rd, turning south on the Kuakini Hwy until Hualālai Rd, then continues onto Ali’i Dr for a turn around retracing it’s path back to the Queen K Hwy for the long stretch up to the airport.
+It’s pretty easy to catch a glimpse of your favorite racers along the run portion on Ali’i, and then you can grab a nice lunch by the water while they head north.
 The racers will turn around at NELHA and then make for the home stretch back along the Queen K Hwy and the hard earned finish line on Ali’i Drive.

-The men’s pro leaders will start to approach the finish around 2:15 pm.
+The men’s pro leaders will take about 2 hours 40 minutes on the run and will start to approach the finish around 2:15 pm.
 The finish to the 2019 Ironman World Championship will be an incredible event, packed with onlookers and if you want to get a glimpse of the winners, it’s best to show up early to stake out a spot.